sisiwei/2015-spring-cuny-web-scraping/problem-set-2.md

 The goal of this problem set is to give you practice scraping a simple website.

 ## Problems
 The New York State Division of Criminal Justice Services publishes a regularly updated database of sex offenders on [its website](http://www.criminaljustice.ny.gov/SomsSUBDirectory/search_index.jsp).
-Your assignment this week is to scrape the list of sex offenders for New York county.
+Your assignment this week is to write a Python scraper that is able to get the latest list of sex offenders for New York county.

-The specific URL you'll be scraping is this one: http://www.criminaljustice.ny.gov/SomsSUBDirectory/search_index.jsp?offenderSubmit=true&LastName=&County=31&Zip=&Submit=Search
+The specific URL you'll need to scrape is http://www.criminaljustice.ny.gov/SomsSUBDirectory/search_index.jsp?offenderSubmit=true&LastName=&County=31&Zip=&Submit=Search

 In addition to scraping all the names from the page, you'll also need to scrape the URL associated with each name into a CSV file.